Texting is here to stay.

 Headache going hm

-Disappointment not anger.
-The last time I saw her, she was grinding against tall, dark and handsome on the dance floor.
-I’d gone home.
+Disappointment, not anger.
+That was the last time I saw her, grinding against tall, dark and handsome on the dance floor.
+My head pounding, I’d gone home.

 U up yet?